Who We Are

 Points of Pride

-- More than 15, 000 books were given to children in under-resourced families, children with an parent incarcerated in Washtenaw County, and children of teenage parents.
+- More than 21,000 books were given to children in under-resourced families, children with a parent incarcerated in Washtenaw County, and children of teenage parents.

 - 85 volunteers carried out our programs, staffed events, provided office support, and served on our Board.

 - Volunteers contributed more than 2,500 hours.